isaacjeon/brazilian_ecommerce/README.md

 ## Key Insights

-- There are 99441 orders and 96086 unique customer IDs.
+### Customer Behavior
+- 93099 out of 96086 customers (96.9%) only made a single purchase.
+2745 customers made two orders while 242 customers made three or more orders.
-   - There are 93099 customers who only made a single purchase (assuming the dataset is not a sample of a larger dataset, and there are not any customers with more than one unique customer ID), with 2745 customers with two orders and 203 customers with three orders.
+   - Assuming the dataset is not a sample of a larger dataset and there are no customers with more than one unique customer ID, this indicates low customer retention.
-   - The largest number of orders that a single unique customer made is 17, followed by a customer with 9 orders.
 - The average total price of orders is BRL (Brazilian Real) 160.58 ranging from 9.59 to 13664.08, and a standard deviation of 220.46.
+   - Most customers are likely placing small-to-mid-sized orders, but there are a few very large orders that could point to bulk buyers or high-value items being sold occasionally.
+- Customers purchased, on average, 1.14 items per order.
+- The state of Sao Paulo had the highest number orders at 41746, or 42.0% of all orders.
+It also had the lowest average order total of BRL 143.12. suggesting a pattern of frequent but smaller purchases compared to other states.
+- The single product with the largest qty sold was in the furniture_decor category at 527 units sold (within 431 distinct orders), while the product that was sold in the largest number of distinct orders was in the bed_bath_table category at 467 orders (with 488 total units sold).
+- The category with the largest qty sold is bed_bath_table at 11115 units sold, followed by health_beauty at 9670 units, sports_leisure at 8641 units, and furniture_decor at 8334 units sold.
+   - The top product categories suggest customers primarily purchase home, personal care, and lifestyle products.
+   - While bed_bath_table leads in number of sales, there is not a huge difference compared to other top categories indicating a diversity in product demand.
+- The state of Sao Paulo (SP) had the most units of products purchased by customers and sold by sellers.
+   - The second and third states with the largest total_qty_purchased are Rio de Janeiro (RJ) and Minas Gerais (MG) with 14579 and 13129 units purchased respectively.
+   - The second and third states with the largest total_qty_sold are Minas Gerais and Paraiba (PR) with 8827 and 8671 units sold respectively.
-- The average review score is 4.09 out of 5.
+- The average review score is 4.09 out of 5, indicating decent levels of customer satisfaction but also room for improvement.

+### Order Ful
 - Out of all orders, 609 were unavailable and 314 were canceled, suggesting about 1% of orders were unable to be fulfilled.
-- The first three and last two months have a very low number of instances.
-I removed these for the dashboard since they can result in skewed values when aggregating by month.
-- The state of Sao Paulo had the highest number orders at 41746 (a bit less than half of all orders).
-It also had the lowest average order total of BRL 143.12, implying that there may be many more smaller valued orders compared to other states.
-- Meanwhile, the state of Paraiba had the high average order total of BRL 265.01, although at a lower order count of 536 which may result in higher error.

-### Correlations between delivery times with review scores and location
 - Review score seems correlated with the number of days between purchase and delivery and delays in the shipping and delivery process.
    - Orders that received a scores of 5 took 10.62 days on average to deliver, and orders that received scores of 1 took twice the amount of time at 21.28 days on average.
    - Orders that received a scores of 5 arrived on average 13.38 days earlier than the estimated delivery date, while orders that received scores of 1 arrived on averaged 4.03 days earlier possibly implying more frequent and/or severe delays.